sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa.md

 The FCFS scheduling algorithm allocates CPU to processes in the order they arrive, using a FIFO queue.
 The process at the front of the queue gets the CPU, and when it completes, it is removed.

-##### Drawbacks of FCFS
+**Drawbacks of FCFS :**

-* Monopolization of CPU: A CPU-bound process consumes the CPU while I/O-bound processes, which could proceed with little CPU time, wait.
+* **Monopolization of CPU** : A CPU-bound process consumes the CPU while I/O-bound processes, which could proceed with little CPU time, wait.
 This leads to inefficient use of I/O devices.

-* Transition and Idle CPU: Once a CPU-bound process finishes its burst, it moves to the I/O queue, causing idle periods for the CPU while I/O-bound processes complete their tasks.
+* **Transition and Idle CPU** : Once a CPU-bound process finishes its burst, it moves to the I/O queue, causing idle periods for the CPU while I/O-bound processes complete their tasks.

-* Convoy Effect: A long CPU-bound process delays smaller, I/O-bound processes, causing inefficient use of resources.
+* **Convoy Effect** : A long CPU-bound process delays smaller, I/O-bound processes, causing inefficient use of resources.

 ---